higginsbrian/Stanford-Econ-Programming-Resources/README.md

 - [Code and Data for the Social Sciences:A Practitioner's Guide (Gentzkow,Shapiro)](http://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)
 - [Course on computation (Fernández-Villaverde)](https://www.sas.upenn.edu/~jesusfv/teaching.html)

+## R
+- [R4DataScience](https://r4ds.had.co.nz/).
+Free online textbook guiding you how to use R for data science purposes.

 ## General programming
 - [Toward Data Science](https://towardsdatascience.com/).
 Short articles on all things Python.
 Want to know how to use some of the packages listed above?
 There is bound to be an intro here.